syarul/closet/README.md

 # closet
-a type checking in JavaScript without excess boilerplate or superset language
+a type checking in JavaScript without excess boilerplate or superSet language